 BISO Home > USNMO/IIASA Homepage > IIASA Research Opportunities

-The U.S. National Member Organization for IIASA and the Board on International Scientific Organizations are pleased to announce the 2013 IIASA Young Scientist Summer Program participants from the United States, organized by their IIASA research groups:
+The U.S. National Member Organization for IIASA and the Board on International Scientific Organizations are pleased to announce the 2014 IIASA Young Scientist Summer Program participants from United States' institutions and their program areas:

 IIASA Postdoctoral Program

 The USNMO/IIASA encourages young scientists to apply to the IIASA Postdoctoral Program, which affords researchers an opportunity to gain hands-on scientific research experience in an international environment.
 IIASA’s Postdoctoral Program is an annual program that provides funding for several postdoctoral researchers for a 12-24 month period.
 The program serves to:

 - Encourage and promote the development of young researchers.

 - Offer young researchers the opportunity to further their careers by gaining

 hands-on professional research experience in a highly international scientific environment.